cs-open-project/projectsfound/README.md

 ### ManifoldCF[JAVA实现的爬虫框架]

-Description: Connectors for content repositories like Sharepoint, Documentum, etc.
+Description: ManifoldCF is an effort to provide an open source framework for connecting source content repositories like Microsoft Sharepoint and EMC Documentum, to target repositories or indexes, such as Apache Solr , OpenSearchServer or ElasticSearch.
+ManifoldCF also defines a security model for target repositories that permits them to enforce source-repository security policies.

 介绍: ManifoldCF is an effort to provide an open source framework for connecting source content repositories like Microsoft Sharepoint and EMC Documentum, to target repositories or indexes, such as Apache Solr , OpenSearchServer or ElasticSearch.
 ManifoldCF also defines a security model for target repositories that permits them to enforce source-repository security policies.